Early Childhood Educators

 Marieke grew up in the Netherlands and attended a Waldorf School from Kindergarten through High School.
 Before becoming a Parent & Child Teacher, she worked with children and their parents in the Netherlands and in Germany.
 First as a social worker, later as a Waldorf Class Teacher, Music Teacher, and Remedial Teacher (inspired by the "Extra Lesson" method developed by Audrey McAllen) for special-needs children.

-After moving to the US in 2008, she was trained to become a Simplicity Parenting Group Leader and has since led several courses and workshops.
+After moving to the US in 2008, she was trained to become a Simplicity Parenting Group Leader and leads ongoing courses and workshops.

 Recently, Marieke attended the course in Early Child Development at the renowned Sophia’s Hearth Institute.

 Marieke lives in Chestnut Ridge with her husband and their three children, and enjoys singing and hiking (preferably at the same time).

 MS Ed., Remedial Education, Sunbridge College; Waldorf Training/Towson State University; Montessori Certificate (ages 2 1/2-7 years); BA, Human Development, Antioch College